Milestone 3: Heroes feature

 In this example, you retrieve the route parameter map from an

-.
+Observable.
 That implies that the route parameter map can change during the lifetime of this component.

 They might.
 By default, the router re-uses a component instance when it re-navigates to the same component type without visiting a different component first.
 The route parameters could change each time.